mtdcr/qubes-app-split-ssh/README.md

 - SSH-vault:

-  * Create a directory `~/.qubes-ssh/$AppVM` for each AppVM allowed to access your SSH-vault.
+  * Create a directory `~/.qubes_ssh/$AppVM` for each AppVM allowed to access your SSH-vault.
   * Populate these directories with private and public SSH key files.
+  * You cna have multiple private and public key pairs in each directory and will be prompted for the key to use.
+This may be useful for transitioning between keys.

 - AppVM (optional):